 1. Introduction to SSCE Cymru2.
 Armed Forces in Wales3.
 Service children's experiences4.
 Education in Wales5.
 Data and school admissions6.
 Mental health and wellbeing7.
 Extra-curricular activities8.
 Funding for schools9.
 Research and evidence.

-The session includes lots of opportunities for discussion, feedback and questions around the experiences of Service children and actions the school can take to embed good practice.
+The session includes many opportunities for discussion, feedback and questions around the experiences of Service children and actions the school can take to embed good practice.
 A certificate will be awarded to all participants on completion of the CPD training.

 A number of CPD sessions are scheduled for the last week of every month.
 For further information and to register for one of the sessions, see the SSCE Cymru Training Sessions page.